cyclus/cyclus.github.com/source/user/dbdoc.rst

 -------------------

-Each simulation gets a single row in this table describing global simulation parameters and |cyclus| and dependency version information.
+Each simulation gets a single row in this table describing global simulation parameters and |cyclus| dependency version information.

 * **SimId** (uuid)

-* **Handle** (string): A custom user-specified value from the input file allowing for convenient idenfication of simulations in a database (because the simulation uuid's are not very memorable by mere mortals).
+* **Handle** (string): A custom user-specified value from the input file allowing for convenient identification of simulations in a database (because the simulation uuid's are not very memorable by mere mortals).

 * **InitialYear** (int): The year in which time step zero occurs.